-The first type of evidence is generally regarded as the strongest- testimonial evidence given by an eye-witness of something they have seen themselves, or otherwise perceived with their 5 senses.
+The first type of evidence is generally regarded as the strongest-testimonial evidence given by an eyewitness of something they have seen themselves, or otherwise perceived with their 5 senses.

-There is an immediate problem for me here, of course.
-All the relevant eye-witnesses (with the sole exception of one, of course, if the question is answered affirmatively!) are long dead.
-But a court resolving this sort of question would generally refer to the work of historians, and those historians would consider the testimony of eye-witnesses.
-So what I propose today is initially something of a "thought experiment".
-Let us assume for the purposes of this discussion that the documents from the 1st and 2nd centuries are people in front of us.
-We will hear these documents as they testify to us.
+There is an immediate problem here, of course.
+All the relevant eyewitnesses (with the sole exception of one, of course, if the question is answered affirmatively) are long dead.
+But a court resolving this sort of question would generally refer to the work of historians, and those historians would consider the testimony of eyewitnesses.
+Courts are not often called on to resolve issues as to what happened many years ago, but it is not unknown.
+Where limitation periods have been extended, a court may have to come to a decision about facts which were some time in past.
+One situation where such fact-finding has been necessary in recent years is in the case of claims for compensation by the "stolen generation" of indigenous children removed from their parents in childhood.
+In each case the courts apply the usual rules of evidence, even to events many years in the past.